ibihim/basic-backend-interview-test/README.md

 ## Additional Information

+### TODOS

+- Change model so that speed and date are Arrays, as Asteroids may meet the Earth more often than once.
+- Check for Promises and if they are caught properly.
+- Check if necessary logging is happening.

 ### Timezone

 Timezone used it UTC.
 Always.
 Can't stress out how wrong it is to use local time zone!